 * Alexander Library and site of Neilson Field.
 The main campus library is typical of the banal American architecture of the 1950s.
 Not so typical is a brick wall behind it on George Street, where a plaque can still be made out, saying, "NEILSON FIELD."
 The library was built on the site of the facility Rutgers used for their home football games from 1892 to 1938, moving into the stadium across the river in midseason.

-Neilson Field continued to be used as a practice facility until 1953, when the new library was built.
+Neilson Field continued to be used as a practice facility until the new library was built, opening in 1953.
 It also hosted high school games, especially the Thanksgiving game between New Brunswick and South River, which was moved to the stadium and played there until it was moved off Thanksgiving in the late 1970s (but is still a big rivalry).
 169 College Avenue at Richardson Street.

 * Louis Brown Athletic Center.
 Built on the Livingston Campus in 1977, this is not a building befitting a great university.
 Originally known as the Rutgers Athletic Center (and still nicknamed The RAC, pronounced "the rack"), it was renamed in 1986 for, as was the University itself long before, a major donor.